Chinese-Armenian Friendship School

 The school, with a capacity of 405 students, opened on August 22, 2018.
+It includes a museum related to Chinese-relevant topics.
 Nikol Pashinyan, the Prime Minister of Armenia, and Tian Erlong, the Ambassador of China to Armenia, attended the school's opening.
 The school building and supplies had a cost of over $12 million, and the funds to do so came from the Chinese government.

+It functions as a boarding school for students who are not from the Yerevan area.